parkercarrus/Language-Detection/README.md

 # Language-Detection
 An artificial neural network built to distinguish between english and spanish text.
-<br> This is my first project that incorporates a form of artificial intelligence.
+<br> This is my first project that incorporates machine learning.

 To run the file, downlaod both 'predict.py' (user interface to make predictions) and the folder 'ann_updated' (the already trained neural network).
 <br> Ensure that you have proper TensorFlow libaries on your machine. <br>